-All campers choose a base programme for their stay, and with a few exceptions these activities are during the morning period of 3 hours.
-For the rest of the day campers from all programmes come together for a variety of general camp activities.
-For more information about individual programmes, please choose below.
+All campers choose a base program for their stay, and with a few exceptions these activities are during the morning period of 3 hours.
+For the rest of the day campers from all programs come together for a variety of general camp activities.
+For more information about individual programs, please choose below.

 Our home is the pretty village of Piesendorf, nestling in the spectacular mountain and lakeside scenery of the Austrian Alps.
 Imagine boating on the tranquil lake of Zell am See and looking high into the mountains above to see the permanent snows of the Kitzsteinhorn, a real glacier!
 The welcoming Village Camps Austrian base is limited to just 80 campers who quickly become a ‘family’ in the hands of the caring Village Camps’ counsellor team.
 Campers choose from our innovative English and German language courses, the thrilling Adventure Camp or the unique, highly acclaimed Film Academy.
 It all adds up to a friendly, fun time with so much to do.
 Campers tell us that the most thrilling experience is the evening camp-fire and overnight stay in a mountain hut high into the Alps.

 Other highlights are the excursions to Salzburg, right in the heart of ‘The Sound of Music’ country and the birthplace of Mozart, as well as the stunning mountain-pass drive to enjoy spectacular views of the Grossglockner, Austria’s highest mountain.

 The very special Chalet Notburgahof is the home of Village Camps Austria.
 With good sized multi-bedded rooms (2-5 per room) and ensuite facilities, its very own gymnasium, all-weather tennis courts, an outdoor challenge course, wonderful chefs and great food, this is the ideal camp location.